+Caching Strategie.
+Lazy-Loading : Loads the data in to the cache only when necessary.
+If requested data is in the cache, Elasticache returns the data to the application.
+If the data is not there in the cache or if it has expired Elasticache returns null.
+Then the application fetches the data from the database and writes the data received into the cache so that it is available next time.
+Advantages : Only the requested data is cached and it avoids filling up the cache with useless data that never gets requested.
+And a node failure means there will initially just be cache misses.
+Disadvantages : Cache miss penalty.
+The data should be written to cache for the first time.
+Data can become stale.
+If data is only updated if there is a cache miss data can become out of date.
+And if data in the database changes, the cache is not automatically updated.
+TTL : Within Elasticache we can add a time to live data.
 This specifies the number of seconds until the key/data expires to avoid keeping stale data.
-Lazy loading will treat the expired key as a cache miss and will go and fetch the data from the database and subsequently write the data to the cache with a new TTL.This strategy adds or updates data to the cache whenever data is written to the databse.
+Lazy loading will treat the expired key as a cache miss and will go and fetch the data from the database and subsequently write the data to the cache with a new TTL.
+Write Through : This strategy adds or updates data to the cache whenever data is written to the databse.

 Advantage : data in the cache is never stale.
 Disadvantages : involves a write penalty.
 Because every write involves a write to the database as well as to the cache.
 Note : Users are generally more tolerant of additional latency when updating data, Than when retrieving it.
 I.e Write penalty could not be such a big disadvantage.
 If a node fails and a new node is spun up, data in the cache will be missing until it is added or updated in the database.
 [This can be mitigated by implementing ‘lazy loading’ in conjunction with ‘write-through’] - you end up with wasted resources if most of your cache data is never read.
 27. DynamoDB Transactions. - DynamoDB transactions are there to support mission critical applications which need all or nothing approach. - ACID : Atomic, consistent, Isolated, Durable. – ideal properties of a database transaction. - Financial transactions.